krishnagopinath/vuex-api-util/README.md

 ## Simple Demo

-Here is a heavily commented demo: https://codesandbox.io/s/friendly-resonance-97zwd
+Here is the example repo: https://github.com/krishnagopinath/vuex-api-util-example

 ## More examples